-Licensed Practical nurses who hav completed the standarized statewide practical nurse curriculum from a college inside the Alabama Community College System within two (2) years and withing the new curriculum may apply for the LPN to ADN Track II Option.
+Licensed Practical nurses who have completed the standardized statewide CBC practical nurse curriculum (semesters 1-3) from a college inside the Alabama Community College System within two (2) years may apply for the LPN to ADN Track II Option.
 Students admitted to this program will not be required to take NUR 209 and will enter into the second term of the mobility curriculum.
 Applicants for this option must meet admission requirements as required for the LPN and ADN mobility program listed above.
 Qualified applicants are admitted as clinical space permits.